hyperledger/besu/docs/Getting-Started/Run-Docker-Image.md

     All other [Pantheon command line options](/Reference/Pantheon-CLI-Syntax) work in the same way as when Pantheon is installed locally.

-### Persisting Data
+### Data Directory

-Specify a Docker volume to persist data between stopping and restarting the container.
+Specify a Docker volume for the data directory.
 This is the equivalent of specifying the [`--datadir`](../Reference/Pantheon-CLI-Syntax.md#datadir) option.

-If a Docker volume is not specified, all data saved to the data directory is removed each time the container is stopped.

 To run Pantheon specifying a volume for the data directory: